What Makes Diamonds Blue?

 The Largest Blue Diamond in the World

-Once a 112-carat sapphire blue gemstone and believed to be part of Louis VIX French crown jewels, the Hope Diamond was cut into a 67-carat heart before it was stolen in 1672.
-What is now known as the Hope diamond that is on display in the Smithsonian reappeared as a 45.5 carat diamond named for it's owner Thomas Hope.
+Once a 112-carat sapphire blue gemstone and believed to be part of Louis VIX French crown jewels, the Hope Diamond was cut into a 67-carat heart before being stolen in 1672.
+What is now known as the Hope diamond on display in the Smithsonian reappeared as a 45.5-carat diamond named after its owner, Thomas Hope.